manji-0/blog/docs/resume.md

 ### LINE Corp.
 (Tokyo, Japan) - Reliability Engineer
 #### July 2021 ~ Present - Manager
 * Considering recruitment strategies
+    * Design technical/behavioral interviews
+    * Proactive public speaking and support for team members to speak at conferences
 * Leading the identification and resolution of cross-team issues
+    * System design and project management for storing/querying metrics/logs at a scale of TB/day
+    * Standardization of documentation policies and templates
+    * Leading data center-level compute resource migration

 #### Jun 2019 ~ July 2021 - Engineer
 * SRE operations in the area of network functions and virtual machines.